dfhoughton/voynich-ipsum/README.md

 is defined by the settings of various parameters and the construction of various probability distributions during instantiation.
 After this it has a fixed name and properties.
 You can ask it to generate random text with our without a list of topics.

-Mostly this is intended as a replacement for boring, repetitive Lorem ipsum text.
+Mostly this is intended as a replacement for boring, repetitive lorem ipsum text.

 ## Why "voynich-ipsum"?